awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/android.md

 You can follow the steps below to view the event raw JSON and debug your events.

-1. Using `ClickstreamAnalytics.getClickStreamConfiguration()` api and set the `withLogEvents()` method with true in debug mode, for example:
+1. Using `ClickstreamAnalytics.getClickStreamConfiguration()` API and set the `withLogEvents()` method with true in debug mode, for example:
     ```java
     import software.aws.solution.clickstream.ClickstreamAnalytics;